 School Council has determined that the wearing of a school uniform at Guthridge Primary School is compulsory for all students.
 A uniform dress code reinforces in students a pride in their own appearance, instils recognition of themselves as an integral part of the school community and assists in developing pride in representing our school.

-Please note: skorts, skivvies, leggings and tights are definitely not part of our school uniform.
+Please note: Change to please note - skirts, jeans and leggings are not part of our uniform.
 The school jumper, jacket and polo shirt must have our logo.

 In addition to their school uniform students also require the following items:

-Guthridge Primary School Parents' Club supplies a school hat free of charge to all children starting Foundation Class.
+Guthridge Primary School Parents' Club supplies a school hat free of charge to all children starting Foundation - support.
 We request that all removable clothing and personal items be labelled clearly with your child’s name.

 There is a lost property box kept in the main office.
 Unclaimed, unnamed articles will be redirected to the second-hand uniform shop.